bodo-ai/Bodo/docs/source/programming_with_bodo/file_io.rst

 Note that this requires code transformation and optimization and is something that pandas cannot do.
 Bodo automatically infers which filters can be pushed down.

+..
-.. comment:: A reference for hive-partitioning below might be good, but I didn't see a good one.
+    A reference for hive-partitioning below might be good, but I didn't see a good one.

 If your dataset is *hive-partitioned* and partition columns appear in filter expressions, only the files that contain relevant data are read, and the rest are discarded based on their